 No, you cannot take the GED test online.
-You may take prep courses on the Internet, but you can only take the GED test in an official GED testing center.
+You may take preparation courses on the Internet, but you can only take the GED test in a GED testing service center.
 The GED test is generally administered on a computer, but you cannot take it online at home from your computer.
 The registration process can be done online at the GED.com website, but you have to personally visit an official GED testing center to take the test.

 Can I get my GED at home?

 No, you cannot get your GED at home.
-Online courses may be available for studying in the comfort of your home, but you have to take the actual GED test personally in an official GED testing center.
+Online courses may be available for the students to studying in the comfort of your home, but you have to take the actual GED test personally in a GED testing center.
 However, the registration process is typically done online via the GED.com website.
-Test-takers with learning disabilities can ask for accommodations which is helpfully provided by official GED testing centers.
+Test-takers with learning disabilities can ask for accommodations that are helpfully provided by official GED testing service centers.